 - There are several benefits to using VBT, including the prediction of One Repetition Maximum (1RM); exertion-load (force velocity) profile; identification of minimal velocity thresholds and analysis of specific strength qualities

 - Velocity measures can highlight fatigue and unreadiness to train

 In the modern world of coaching, strength training is a must for all sports.

 Whether you’re a jockey or a judo athlete, into kayaking or kickboxing – strength and conditioning in the gym will make you perform better.

 Every sport is different.
 Not just in terms of rules or skills, but also in terms of strength qualities.

-For a sport like powerlifting, it’s about maximal strength and the ability to exert huge forces upon external objects.
+For a sport incorporating resistance training like powerlifting, it’s about maximal strength (and power) and the ability to exert huge forces upon external objects.
 For other sports such as gymnastics, it’s more about relative strength - the ability to control and propel their body.

 Then there are sports that require huge, short bursts of explosive strength - such as sprinting and weightlifting.

 And because no two sports are the same, no two strength programs should be the same either.
 If you want the best possible results, you need to target your resistance training specifically to the sport.